 Buy good quality bread and check the ingredients to make sure it doesn’t contain hidden sugars.

-Stop using shop bought sauces, like pasta sauce, and make your own (this is a simple tomato sauce recipe that I love).
+Stop using shop bought sauces, like pasta sauce, and make your own.

 Get out of the habit of buying any processed diet products.